raunakchowdhury/rm-rf/README.md

    The picture below displays the UI during the game:

 ![GitHub Logo](/sprites/ui.png)

+The green rectangle with "next plant" displays the next plant that you can place down.
+If you click on it, it will discard the plant and present the next plant.
+There is a cooldown; the rectangle glows red when it is in cooldown.
+Otherwise, the game follows normal PvZ rules, with the only exception being that Dr. Zomboss takes up all 5 lanes.
 ## Queues
 We will simulate a feeder belt with plants with a Queue.
 We are still unsure of how to do the animation; however, the MVP will be that the card simply appears in the Queue (ie. no sliding along; it’ll just pop into existence)